ammarsufyan/Copra-YOLOv8-GUI/README.md

 # Copra-YOLOV8-GUI

 Copra Detection GUI using YOLOv8 model with custom dataset, GUI using Tkinter and OpenCV.
-This GUI integrates industrial machine using PySerial with 2 COMs for Embedded Microcontroller (ESP32/STM32).
+This GUI integrates industrial machine using PySerial for Embedded Microcontroller (ESP32/STM32).

 ## Step-by-step to Run the Apps